-The Manual is intended to be a companion publication to Reflections of a Police Psychologist $(2^{nd} \ ed)$ and Contemporary Issues in Police Psychology.
+The Manual is intended to be a companion publication to Reflections of a Police Psychologist (2nd ed) and Contemporary Issues in Police Psychology.
 Much of the information included in Reflections and Contemporary Issues is applicable to the emergency medical service and EMS personnel.

-The author wishes to thank EMT Joe Silva and Paramedic Sharon Lowry of the UCHealth system for their counsel, advice, and contributions to this Manual.
+The author wishes to thank Joe Silva, paramedic UCHealth and Sharon (Lowry) Bielmaier, Custer County, SD Communications 911 Dispatcher and Ambulance Training Coordinator/Paramedic (former UCHealth paramedic), for their counsel, advice, and contributions to this Manual.